-Paranoia Agent, a series directed by Satoshi Kon, starts off here, with the existence of Lil' Slugger and the sanity of the witnesses and/or victims in extreme doubt.
+- Paranoia Agent, a series directed by Satoshi Kon, starts off here, with the existence of Lil' Slugger and the sanity of the witnesses and/or victims in extreme doubt.
 When incontrovertible proof is presented that Lil' Slugger is real - but not a real person - and he is most definitely supernatural, that's the signal for things to really go off the rails.

-Another of Kon's works, Perfect Blue, has this among the many tricks it plays with perception and reality.
+- Another of Kon's works, Perfect Blue, has this among the many tricks it plays with perception and reality.
 Towards the end, the audience is seeing things through the eyes of two different characters' madness, at the same time.

-Paprika is another example.
+- Paprika is another example.
 Once again, it's made by Satoshi Kon.

-Ghost in the Shell has one of these.
-An assassin is interrupted by the protagonists, but blows himself up to take out his target Well, actually not.
+- In one episode, an assassin is interrupted by the protagonists, but blows himself up to take out his target Well, actually not.
 That minute of footage was all from his viewpoint, so he only thought he pulled it off.
 It's subtle to catch too, reading the revealing line wrong makes it look like there was some Deus ex Machina going on.

-There was another episode focusing on a pilot fantasizing about assassinating his politician boss.
+- There was another episode focusing on a pilot fantasizing about assassinating his politician boss.
 It opens with a shot of him succeeding, then cuts to reveal that they hadn't gotten to the destination that it took place in.
 The main characters are randomly different people, apparently running a brothel.
 At the end, they agree that he's not a real threat to anyone's life, as he would never really go through with his assassination plot.

+- In Soul Eater, the effects of the Kishin and the Black Blood are an erosion of sanity.
+Since the good guys failed to stop the Kishin from reviving, the effect is slowly spreading over the entire world.
 For examples, there's the kids hallucinations when they come face-to-face with Asura, Eruka and Free having the skin pulled off their faces plus the one where Black Star appears to succeed in stopping Eruka.
 Maka's hallucination in the Clown chapters is just cruel, twisting a cute flashback into the abrupt 'deaths' of her father and friends.
 One of the last battles in the series turns this around, with Stein hallucinating that his bloody killing of the enemy forces is, in fact, him 'unwrapping presents' to see what's inside.

-Boogiepop Phantom plays out like this for the first few episodes (and probably longer than that even...) as most of the time the viewer's in WTFland trying to figure out what's real and what's not.
+- Boogiepop Phantom plays out like this for the first few episodes (and probably longer than that even...) as most of the time the viewer's in WTFland trying to figure out what's real and what's not.
 Is that guy eating bugs for reals or is it just a sick illusion?

+- The final episodes for Neon Genesis Evangelion definitely qualify.
+Were the events of the last two episodes real, or were they all merely taking place in Shinji's shattered psyche?
 From a literal standpoint, they could of potentially fit in during the closing moments of the Movie.
-Aside from a few completely minor details, the two endings are basically compatible with each other.
+Aside from a few completely minor details, the two endings are compatible with each other.
 Depending on your interpretation, of course.

 - In The Horror Mansion, the story "The Magic Ball" has an ugly scene at the end that shoves the entire story firmly into this camp.
 Despite previously seeing the hand of Atsuko's baby, indicating that it was a normal human child, we now see it as a monster, just like Mayako's babies... while Atsuko seems to see all the babies as normal.
 As Atsuko never seemed to have been affected by whatever the Magic Ball had done, this calls our vision of the babies as monsters into doubt.
 And if we can't trust what we see or read to be what really happened here, how can we know that any of the apparent strange happenings throughout the story were real?
 The monsters in the well, Isamu's transformation, the bizarre change in attitude of Mayako and Atsuko's parents... it's possible none of it was real.

-The Filth, written by Grant Morrison, is deliberately ambiguous about how many of the events are real and how many of them are Greg Feely's encroaching madness.
+- The Filth, written by Grant Morrison, is deliberately ambiguous about how many of the events are real and how many of them are Greg Feely's encroaching madness.

-In How Loathsome, Nick — a drug dealer — tells a story of how three German men followed him around, using mind-control powers to mess with his perception until he shot them dead.
+- In How Loathsome, Nick — a drug dealer — tells a story of how three German men followed him around, using mind-control powers to mess with his perception until he shot them dead.
 How much of this was a hallucination caused by drugs, how much is the truth and how much is a lie is never explained.